 Drawing objects can be grouped in order to ensure that they can be moved as one.
-To group objects, select those required and choose the Object | Group command.
-Objects that have been grouped can have their grouping removed using the Object | Ungroup command.
+To group objects, select those required and choose the Group command53, found in the Objects group of the Graph tab.
+Objects that have been grouped can have their grouping removed using the Ungroup command54.